luiarthur/ucsc_litreview/cytof/tex/model2/report/includes/new_ibp.md

 representation by @griffiths2011indian.
 Then we will review the stick-breaking construction for the IBP developed by @teh2007stick.
-We will then review the dependent IBP (dIBP) developed by @williamson2010dependent for feature allocation models where prior information on the correlation between the features is available.
+We will then review the dependent IBP (dIBP) developed by @williamson2010dependent for feature allocation models where prior information on the correlation between the objects (rows) is available.

 ### The Indian Buffet Process